AndyS1988/geovannyduran/README.md

 This is a gallery for sports photographer Geovanny Duran.
 It was build with React, react-images, and react-photo-gallery.
-The gallery is loaded dinamically and opens lightbox / viewer when user clicks on a photo
+The gallery is loaded dinamically and opens lightbox / viewer when user clicks on a photo.

 ***
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).